mikebronner/laravel-caffeine/README.md

 ## Implementation
 To achieve this, we are sending a caffeine-drip (a request at regular intervals) to keep the session from timing out.

 This is only implemented on pages with a `_token` field, so all other pages will time-out as normal.

+If the drip misses the interval window - for example, after waking up your device
+- it will reload the page for a new token.

 ## Reasoning
 I chose this approach to keep the integrity of site-security, by avoiding the